RLuckom/RLuckom.github.io/_posts/2014-04-20-Binary-operators-a-basic-intro-with-Arduino.md

 Notice how we can convert this answer back into 'traditional' binary notation by writing it a ones and zeros: 000010, and we can also see what it means for the LEDs: the second from the right should be on, and all the others should be off.

-Remember that integers in a computer /always look like this/.
+Remember that integers in a computer *always look like this*.
 There is no operation needed to convert an integer into binary, because that's already how it's stored.
-What is sometimes hard is getting the computer to /show/ you the binary representation, because computers almost always display numbers in decimal notation for human convenience.
+What is sometimes hard is getting the computer to *show* you the binary representation, because computers almost always display numbers in decimal notation for human convenience.

 There are some interesting possibilities when we start thinking of numbers as binary strings.
 If we have the string | | | |X| | |, we can use "shift" operators to push the string to the left and right.
 The binary shift operators are left-shift: << and right-shift: >>.
 We use them like this: